 - Report builder tool add-on, which can help you create Doc files straight from your WordPress website.

-- It offers Responsive tables, which looks amazing on mobile and tablet devices.
+- It offers Responsive tables, which look amazing on mobile and tablet devices.

-- Multiple database support: This is the only WordPress plugin which can display data from MySQL and MS SQL.
+- Multiple database support: This is the only WordPress plugin that can display data from MySQL and MS SQL.